magento/devdocs/guides/v2.1/cloud/docker/docker-config.md

 #### To launch Docker:

-1. Download a template from the [Magento Cloud repository](https://github.com/magento/magento-cloud).
+1. Download a Magento application template from the [Magento Cloud repository](https://github.com/magento/magento-cloud).
+Be careful to select the branch that corresponds with the Magento version.

-1. Add your credentials to the `auth.json` file.
+1. Add your [Magento access credentials]({{page.baseurl}}/install-gde/prereq/connect-auth.html) to the `auth.json` file.

 1. Install the template dependencies.